mernst/uwisdom/MicrosoftWindows.md

 device maanger and it will be automatically reinstalled when you plug it in again.
 Go to "Device manager", find it and uninstall it, reboot, and plug it in again.

+Samba's smbclient lets you access your NT files (at UW, Solaris, Linux, AIX), eg: smbclient '\\rfilesrv1\students' -W cseresearch

+Run smbpasswd to set samba passwords (there is a separate password file for them).

+To make Samba work from certain locations, I must first edit /etc/samba/smb.conf to add those IP addresses in the "hosts allow" section.
+Also edit /etc/hosts.allow similarly.